Adetola-Toyosi/Mental-Health-chatbot/README.md

 # m-chatbot

 Chatbot...
-Download files and run 'app.py'
+Download files and run 'app.py'.

-Enter the localhost on your web broswer to access the chatbot
+After running, Enter 'http://127.0.0.1:5000/' on your web broswer to access the chatbot.